skylynf/skylynf.github.io/_pages/about.md

 > Weighted Avg.
 Score: 84.21/100
 >
 > I often choose courses in advance, such as choosing professional courses for sophomores during freshman year.
-> Besides, I competed with many people whose GPAs were greater than 3.8 and won the university's motto scholarship, very proud of it.
->
 > Click here to see [Statement on GPA](https://skylynf.github.io/files/Statement%20on%20GPA.pdf)
 >
 > **Main Courses:**